DavidDworetzky/Geist/README.md

 4. Create external world adapters for agents to interact with the real world, such as VoIP, Slack, Notion, etc.

 # Roadmap Agents
 1. Software engineer agent.
+(Reviews PRs, creates design docs, creates code from natural language description of features.)
 2. Virtual assistant agent.
+(Summarize and respond to emails, keep track of birthdays,
 3. Business manager agent.
+(Generate business ideas, affiliate marketing, etc. and provide detailed blueprints for execution.)
+4. Research assistant agent.
+(Summarize arxiv posts on machine learning / deep learning, provide briefs on latest changes in the field.)